lloesche/dcos2k8s/README.md

 # dcos2k8s
-Simple DC/OS app to K8S Deployment/Secrets/ConfigMaps converter
+Simple DC/OS app to K8S Deployment/Secrets/ConfigMaps converter.
 This tool is just to get you started.
 The resulting files WILL require manual editing!

-The tools `dcos` and `kubectl` must be installed on your system and available in your `$PATH` or specified via `--dcos` and `--kubectl`.
+The tools `dcos` and `kubectl` must be installed on your system and available in your `$PATH`.

 The script takes an arg `--app` followed by the name of the DC/OS app that should be converted to a K8S deployment.
+Optionally instead of stdout an arg `--out` can specify a filename where generated YAML data is to be written to.

 For debugging `--verbose` can be specified.